There are many levels at which you can become a racehorse owner and it’s not always as expensive as you might think. The

 For a group of people coming together to experience the thrill of racehorse ownership.
 The club manager will be responsible for the club but unlike in a syndicate, members of a racing club do not own the horses.
 Instead members are likely to pay a subscription in order to enjoy some benefits of racehorse ownership.

-Our entry level ownership is The Adlestrop Club where a horse is leased to the Club, which consists of approximately 50 members.
+Our entry level ownership experience is The Adlestrop Club where a horse is leased to the Club, which consists of approximately 50 members.

 At only £35 per month or £400 annually, it is a great way to get involved for very little outlay.
 You are welcome to come to Adlestrop Stables and watch the Club horse on the gallops whenever you like.
-When the horse races, you will be allocated an owners badge so you can go along and support him, watch him being saddled and join Richard and the jockey in the paddock before the race.
+When the horse races, you will be allocated an entrance badge so you can go along and support him, watch him being saddled and join Richard and the jockey in the paddock before the race.

 The added bonus of The Adlestrop Club is that membership also includes a monthly social event of a variety of different experiences.
 For more details on the Club, please click here.